Skip to navigation

 The peaceful greenery of Otaki Forks

-1 DOC – the Department of Conservation – is in charge of National and Forest Parks, and has heaps of out-of-the-way campsites that are very cheap and very picturesque.
+1 DOC – the Department of Conservation – is in charge of National and Forest Parks, and runs a huge collection of out-of-the-way campsites that are very cheap and very picturesque.
 They're a highly recommended source of information on the outdoors.